wso2/docs-ei/en/micro-integrator/docs/setup/brokers/deploy-rabbitMQ.md

 # RabbitMQ Deployment

-This section describes how to setup a rabbitmq deployment.

-## Setting up a single instance VM Based Deployment for Testing (version 3.8.2) on Unix OS
+You can integrate WSO2 Micro Integrator with RabbitMQ to implement asynchronous messaging patterns.
+The following topics explain the process of setting up a single-node RabbitMQ deployment, which you can use for testing purposes.

+## Testing a RabbitMQ Deployment

+!!!
+Note
+     **Before you begin**, note that the following guide is tested on the following version.

+     - RabbitMQ version 3.8.2
+     - On Unix OS

-1. Download RabbitMQ distribution to the desired location
+1. Download RabbitMQ distribution to the desired location:

     ```bash
     wget https://github.com/rabbitmq/rabbitmq-server/releases/download/v3.8.2/rabbitmq-server-generic-unix-3.8.2.tar.xz
     ```

-2. Extract the distribution
+2. Extract the distribution:

     ```bash
     tar -xf rabbitmq-server-generic-unix-3.8.2.tar.xz
     ```

-3. Install the erlang distribution
+3. Install the `erlang` distribution:

     ```bash
     wget -O- https://packages.erlang-solutions.com/ubuntu/erlang_solutions.asc | sudo apt-key add -